Chile Darwin's frog: Distribution and habitat

 The Chile Darwin's frog has a very restricted range in central Chile, being found in Talca Province and southwards to Bío Bío Province, between from 33° 30'S to 37° 50'S. Very little is known about this species, but its natural habitats are probably temperate forests, rivers and swamps.
-It has been found in wet beech forests at altitudes of between 50 and 500 m above sea level.
-The species was sympatric with Rhinoderma darwinii in the region surrounding Concepcion, near the southern extremities of Rhinoderma rufum's distribution.
+It has been found in wet southern beech forests at altitudes of between 50 and 500 m above sea level.
+The species was sympatric with Rhinoderma darwinii in the region surrounding Concepcion, near the southern extremities of the distribution of Rhinoderma rufum.

 Conservation status

-The Chile Darwin's frog is currently listed as "Critically Endangered" by the IUCN, but as there have been no confirmed sightings since around 1981, it may already be extinct.
+The Chile Darwin's frog is currently listed as "Critically Endangered or Possibly Extinct" by the IUCN, since there have been no confirmed sightings since around 1981.
 The main threats it faces are destruction of the pine forests in which it lives and building work but its steep decline is unexplained.
 It may be the victim of disease such as chytridiomycosis but this had not been reported in Chile when the decline started.
 If still extant, it is likely to be threatened by habitat loss, pollution, and infection from Batrachochytrium dendrobatidis.

 On January 21, 2008, Evolutionarily Distinct and Globally Endangered (EDGE), according to its head, Helen Meredith, identified nature's most weird, wonderful and endangered species: "The EDGE amphibians are amongst the most remarkable and unusual species on the planet and yet an alarming 85% of the top 100 are receiving little or no conservation attention."
-The top 10 endangered species (in the List of endangered animal species include: the Chinese giant salamander (Andrias davidianus), a relative of the hellbender (Cryptobranchus alleganiensus); the tiny Gardiner's Seychelles frog (Sooglossus gardineri); the limbless Sagalla caecilian (Boulengerula niedeni); the Table Mountain ghost frog (Heleophryne rosei); the Mexican lungless salamanders; the Malagasy rainbow frog (Scaphiophryne gottlebei); the Chile Darwin's frog (Rhinoderma rufum); and the Betic midwife toad (Alytes dickhilleni).